Apply to Idea Capital

 Step 1.
 At the start of each funding cycle, one Idea Capital investor is selected at random from the pool of all investors to join the Idea Capital Steering Committee to review submissions and recommend grant funding.

 Step 2.
-Each application is reviewed by at least 2 committee members who take responsibility for becoming thoroughly familiar with the application.
+Each application is reviewed by at least two committee members who take responsibility for becoming thoroughly familiar with the application.
 Applications are assigned at random.

 Step 3.
-The entire committee, including the investor guest member, convenes to review all applications and to apportion the available funding.
+The entire committee, including the investor guest member, convenes to review all applications and to award grants.
 During discussion, committee members disclose to the full group any pre-existing personal or professional relationship with any applicant, recusing themselves from final voting in cases of deep conflict.

 - Quality of the idea as demonstrated by the project description and work samples; projects should also reflect a strong level of innovation, risk, and experimentation within the context of the artist's practice and/or discipline